OUR STORY

 It all started when Camille Baldassar and Bonita Day co-founded

-First they volunteered teaching yoga to youth at YEP and
+Before securing funding, they volunteered teaching yoga to youth at YEP and

-"Where can we take yoga classes once we go home?"
+with a team of teachers at Rivarde juvenile detention center.
+The youth there began asking: "Where can we take yoga classes once we go home?"

-Not only were the "yoga studios" located outside of their communities,
+Not only were the yoga studios located outside of their communities,

 most youth lacked access due to class fees and transportation costs.